 The Facilities and Fleet Maintenance Division is responsible for City facilities maintenance and custodial services as well as the acquisition and maintenance of City fleet vehicles and equipment.
 It also operates and maintains the diesel, unleaded gas, compresses natural gas (CNG), and liquid natural gas (LNG) fueling station.
 The CNG station is available to other government agencies and the public.
 The Division maintains Department of Motor Vehicle registration for City vehicles and manages purchase of new vehicles.

-The division also includes the Environmental Projects Section, which works to reduce solid waste disposal to landfills through source reduction, re-use, and recycling programs.
-The Section coordinates waste reduction, pollution prevention, and sustainable community initiatives and programming for San Bernardino government facilities, schools, businesses, and residents within the City.
+The Environmental Projects Section, works to reduce solid waste disposal to landfills through source reduction, re-use, and recycling programs.
+The section is responsible for Integrated Waste Management which includes administering and monitoring the exclusive franchise agreement with Burrtec Waste Industries.
+As of April 1, 2016, Burrtec became the City's sole provider of solid waste management services including collection services to residential and commercial customers for refuse, recyclable, and green waste.
+The Section also coordinates waste reduction, pollution prevention, State recycling mandates and sustainable community initiatives and programming for San Bernardino government facilities, schools, businesses, and residents within the City.

 Items that are NOT ACCEPTED: